aws-samples/ecs-blue-green-deployment/README.md

 For testing Blue Green deployment, Go ahead and make a change in ECS Sample App.
 For ex, edit src/index.php and update the background-color to #20E941 to change to Green background color.
 After commiting to your repo, Code Pipeline will pick the change automatically and go through the process of updating your application.

-Click on "Review" button in Code pipeline and Approve the change.
+Click on "Review" button in Code pipeline management console and Approve the change.
 Now you should see the new version of the application with Green background.

 ## Resources created in this exercise